Icon New game New game

 16

-indisputably near not with
+not indisputably with near

 It was the Bad Kids ?
 Bench .
 Kindergartners and first graders had to file by to get to their classrooms , and they always gave us a wide berth , the orderly line snaking away from us , then back in formation , as if our badness might be contagious .